darkconsole/avorion-event-balance/README.md

 will not attack this sector if the volume averages to be less than 1005 or higher than 1995.
 (495 being 33% of 1500)

+## SkipWindowFloat (Re: Part II)

+Float, default 750.
+If players on your server are building larger you can bump this value up to adjust what the sector expects.
+This will allow you to start catching larger fleets if that is what your players are doing more of.

 ## SkipWindowCap (Re: Part II)

 Integer, Default 10.
 The more ships that are in the sector the narrower the